BenLDouthwaite/benldouthwaite.github.io/site-setup.md

 ### Outstanding tasks:

 - [ ] Update page creation to tidy running for both Markdown and MDX
+  - [ ] Just swap all to mdx, don't use md at all.
 - [ ] Enable and extract MDXProvider to pass components
   - https://dev.to/adamgoth/building-a-blog-with-gatsby-and-mdx-2eh9
 - [ ] Home page design.